-- You can go to an archery store and have a professional measure you, OR
+- You can go to an archery store and have a professional measure you, OR you can

-- Put your back against the wall, and spread your arms out, so that the backs of your hands are flat against the wall.
+- Put your back against the wall and spread your arms out, so that the backs of your hands are flat against the wall.
 Measure the length, in inches, from the ends of your fingers on your right hand to the ends of your fingers on your left hand, and then divide by 2.5.
 That’s number is your draw length!
 Yep!
 It’s that easy.
 Do that and you’ve got your draw length.